Together Redefined: Discover Our Rebranding Trailer. Watch Now!

 What is LIFO, LOFO and HIFO?

-• LIFO "Last In - First Out": LIFO follows the principle that the goods that reached the warehouse last are used and consumed first.
-The goods are therefore used in the opposite order to that in which they arrived.
+• LIFO "Last In - First Out": LIFO follows the principle that the goods most recently received in the warehouse are the first to be used or consumed.
+In other words, items are used in the reverse order of their arrival.

-• LOFO "Lowest In - First Out": LOFO refers to a process in which the cheapest goods are used first.
+• LOFO "Lowest In - First Out": LOFO is a method in which the cheapest goods are used first.

 • HIFO "Highest In - First Out": HIFO follows the principle that the most expensive goods leave the warehouse first.